The Torrance Family

 - Driven to Suicide: Before The Play reveals that he killed himself after Derwent abused and humiliated him during the costume ball.

 - Would Hurt a Child: Threatens Danny and makes several creepy sexual remarks when the boy sees him in the hallway.

 Lloyd, the Bartender

-Played by: Joe Turkel (The Shining) & Henry Thomas (Doctor Sleep)
+Played by: Joe Turkel (1980 film) and Henry Thomas (Doctor Sleep)

 - "I like you, Lloyd.
 I always liked you.
 You were always the best of them.
 Best goddamned bartender from Timbuktu to Portland, Maine.
 Or Portland, Oregon, for that matter."—Jack Torrance

 A mysterious bartender who mans the bar in the Overlooks grand ballroom, even though the only current customer in the hotel is Jack...